elysiajs/documentation/docs/new/validation/reference-model.md

       content: Reference Models allow you to name an existing type models for that use for validation, and use by specifying the name thus refereing the model in lifecycle event or "handler.schema".
 ---

-# Reference Models
+# Reference Model
 Sometimes you might find yourself declaring duplicated models, or re-use the same model multiple time.

-With reference models, we can named our model and reuse them by referencing with name:
+With reference model, we can named our model and reuse them by referencing with name.

+Let's start with a simple scenario.

+Suppose we have a controller that handles sign-in with the same identical model.

 ```typescript
 import { Elysia, t } from 'elysia'